Blaize-Egelhof/P4-Genepool/README.md

   #### Need Help in a Hurry Section
   ![Help Section](https://github.com/Blaize-Egelhof/P4-Genepool/blob/main/media/media-for-readme/landing-page-needhelpinahurry-section.PNG)

-  - This section follows the principle of "simple is better" , this section contains our company's standard background imagery , with white text , two buttons and a simple image to the of the text and buttons.
+  - This section follows the principle of "simple is better", this section contains our company's standard background imagery, with white text, two buttons and a simple image of the text and buttons.

-  - The font color of white is exclusivly used throughout this section in order to provide contrast to the mix of blue colors used in the background
+  - The font colour white is exclusively used throughout this section to provide contrast to the mix of blue colours used in the background

-  - Both buttons serve the purpose displaying information rather than functioning as an actual button , when a user hovers over the buttons the background changes to a darker shade of blue to indicate selection
+  - Both buttons serve the purpose of displaying information rather than functioning as an actual button, when a user hovers over the buttons the background changes to a darker shade of blue to indicate the selection

-  - The cartoon graphic used to the right of all elements mentioned above attempts to convey our ability to fix any computer related issue, the image primarily uses white and black colors in order to stand out over the background used.
+  - The cartoon graphic used to the right of all elements mentioned above attempts to convey our ability to fix any computer-related issue, the image primarily uses white and black colours to stand out over the background used.

   #### Reviews Section
   ![Review Section](https://github.com/Blaize-Egelhof/P4-Genepool/blob/main/media/media-for-readme/landing-page-review-section.PNG)

-  - The review section consists of a bootstrap carosoul , a black heading and the actual review elements.
+  - The review section consists of a bootstrap carousel, a black heading and the actual review elements.

-  - The review heading text is black and underlined in black , both to add contrast to the white background.
+  - The review heading text is black and underlined in black, both to add contrast to the white background.

-  - A single review is broken up into a circular container with a red border to house the reviewee's picture, the red border was chosen to provide suttle contrast, below the image container is the reviewee's review text , which is in black , below is the reviewee's name in a bolder shade of black to provide contrast compaired to their actual review .
+  - A single review is broken up into a circular container with a red border to house the reviewee's picture, the red border was chosen to provide subtle contrast, below the image container is the reviewee's review text, which is in black, below is the reviewee's name in a bolder shade of black to provide contrast compared to their actual review.

-  - Each carosoul view consists of 3 reviews objects , with this pattern repeating on each new view, users can eiether manually toggle between the reviews or have the review page automatically change over a specific period (Default Bootrap toggle buttons used to navigate the wheel)
+  - Each carousel view consists of 3 review objects, with this pattern repeating on each new view, users can either manually toggle between the reviews or have the review page automatically change over a specific period (Default Bootstrap toggle buttons used to navigate the wheel)

   #### Request a Quote Section
   ![Request a quote section](https://github.com/Blaize-Egelhof/P4-Genepool/blob/main/media/media-for-readme/landing-page-quote-section.PNG)

-  - The request a quote section is a carefully layed out form which is intended for users to request quotes directly through my company without needing to create an account , this is intended for ease of use for new site visitors who are interested in working with us.
+  - The request a quote section is a carefully laid out form which is intended for users to request quotes directly through my company without needing to create an account , this is intended for ease of use for new site visitors who are interested in working with us.

-  - The form carefully indicates which fields are required and which are not , the grey background ,light black text and white input box's provide clear visual clarity for users , if a user submits a quote request incorrectly they will be notified using Bootstraps messaging functionality as shown below :
+  - The form carefully indicates which fields are required and which are not the grey background, light black text and white input boxes provide clear visual clarity for users, if a user submits a quote request incorrectly they will be notified using Bootstraps messaging functionality as shown below :
   ![Error Message](https://github.com/Blaize-Egelhof/P4-Genepool/blob/main/media/media-for-readme/bootstrap-error-msg.PNG)

-  - This message box is created using a red background to clearly show that something has gone wrong as the color red is never assosiated with success.
+  - This message box is created using a red background to clearly show that something has gone wrong as the colour red is never associated with success.

-  - When a user succesfully creates a quote request they will be met with the following bootstrap message :
+  - When a user successfully creates a quote request they will be met with the following bootstrap message :
   ![Error Message](https://github.com/Blaize-Egelhof/P4-Genepool/blob/main/media/media-for-readme/bootstrap-success-msg.PNG)

-  - This messsage box is created with a green background to clearly show that something has succesfully worked as green is assosiated with success
+  - This message box is created with a green background to clearly show that something has successfully worked as green is associated with success

-  - Both message boxes appear in the header of all pages , and will disappear after a shortime automatically , users can also choose to close the message box manually with the black "X" on the inner-right side of the message box.
+  - Both message boxes appear in the header of all pages and will disappear after a short automatically, users can also choose to close the message box manually with the black "X" on the inner-right side of the message box.

   #### Supplier Section

   ![Request a quote section](https://github.com/Blaize-Egelhof/P4-Genepool/blob/main/media/media-for-readme/landing-page-supplier-section.PNG)

-  - This section has no heading as its inteded to provide a suttle component to wrap up the ending of the index page , this section consists of a bootstrap carosoul with images of our various suppliers.
+  - This section has no heading as it is intended to provide a subtle component to wrap up the ending of the index page, this section consists of a bootstrap carousel with images of our various suppliers.

-  - The carosoul automatically toggles views , users can only choose to navigate through the carosoul using the left and right arrow indicators
+  - The carousel automatically toggles views, users can only choose to navigate through the carousel using the left and right arrow indicators

-  - Ive chosen to keep the background white as all supplier logo's used , have components of different colors except for the color white , this ensures theres visual clarity for users when viewing ALL supplier logo's.
+  - I've chosen to keep the background white as all supplier logos used, have components of different colours except for the colour white, this ensures there's visual clarity for users when viewing ALL supplier logos.

   ### Products and Services Page

-  - My products and services page consists of slightly unique header as compaired to index page in the sense that my company's logo is displayed on the left , the choice of colors, fonts and icons remain the same for consistancy.
+  - My products and services page consists of a unique header as compared to my index page in the sense that my company's logo is displayed on the left, and the choice of colours, fonts and icons remain the same for consistency.

-  - The entire page is made up of 6 Boostrap cards each with unique bold headers and text below the headers to clarify in detail what Genepool offers for each topic , both the header and text are black over a default white background in order to provide clarity for readers, the topics covered accross each cards are as follows: "Support", "Software", "Hardware", "Microsoft" , "Power Solutions" and "Networking"
+  - The entire page is made up of 6 Boostrap cards each with unique bold headers and text below the headers to clarify in detail what Genepool offers for each topic, both the header and text are black over a default white background to provide clarity for readers, the topics covered across each card are as follows: "Support", "Software", "Hardware", "Microsoft", "Power Solutions" and "Networking"

-  - Below the text for each card are two bootstrap buttons , with a blue border and blue text in order to stand out from the black text used above them , for each card theres a "Get in Contact" button and a "Request a call back" button which have unique blue hover properties to highlight the type of button a user is hovering over.
+  - Below the text for each card are two bootstrap buttons, with a blue border and blue text to stand out from the black text used above them, for each card there's a "Get in Contact" button and a "Request a call back" button which has unique blue hover properties to highlight the type of button a user is hovering over.

-  - The "Get In contact" button when pressed triggers a bootstrap pop-up model which advertises our Product Enquires and Technical Support channels users can contact for questions of queries regarding the topics mentioned on each card.
+  - The "Get In contact" button when pressed triggers a bootstrap pop-up model which advertises our Product Enquires and Technical Support channels users can contact for questions or queries regarding the topics mentioned on each card.

-  - The "Request a call back" button when pressed , opens the Request a Quote Form , which is initially hidden from view.
+  - The "Request a call back" button when pressed, opens the Request a Quote Form, which is initially hidden from view.

   ![Request a quote section](https://github.com/Blaize-Egelhof/P4-Genepool/blob/main/media/media-for-readme/products-and-services-p1.PNG)